-The Blyth Centre is on the 5th floor of the Sherfield Building and was opened in 2000 thanks to a generous bequest from the estate of Neville Blyth.
+The Blyth Centre is located on the 5th floor of the Sherfield Building and was opened in 2000 thanks to a generous bequest from the estate of Neville Blyth.
 It is home to the Blyth gallery where student and external groups can show their work, and a suite of musical practise rooms which can be booked for use through the Imperial College Website.
 To register to use the rooms, contact Naomi Anderson-Eyles the Blyth Centre Administrator.
-The Blyth Centre also run an extraordinary lunchtime concert series featuring world renowned stars such as Chloë Hanslip and Raphael Wallfish, with weekly concerts free for students and staff.
+The Blyth Centre also run an extraordinary lunchtime concert series featuring world renowned artists Piatti Quartet pianist such as Charles Owen and Colin Stone, with weekly concerts free for students and staff.
 Tuition in piano, violin and singing is also offered by distinguished visiting teachers.
-The Director of the Blyth Centre is Conductor Richard Dickins, who also conducts Imperial College Symphony Orchestra.
+The Director of the Blyth Centre is Conductor Oliver Gooch, who also conducts Imperial College Symphony Orchestra.

 Come enjoy some of the Blyth Centre's events, including the staple weekly lunchtime concerts and art classes, by checking out What’s On.

 Arts, Entertainment and Performance Student Groups you can join

 The dance clubs cater for all levels from beginner to expert, many have different classes for different abilities and some don’t require specific equipment or a partner.
 It's never been easier for new students to see and try everything the Imperial dance societies have to offer, or for old regulars to try something new!

 - Dance Club – Latin American, Ballroom, Salsa & Bachata

 - ICSM (Medics) Dance – Ballet, Contemporary & Tap